UMThorntonGroup/ipam-hackathon/README.md

 This will link your local applications directory (the one in `prisms-pf-2.4`) to the one in the Docker image.
 If you plan to modify the core library, you should link one directory higher to preserve your changes.

 ## Running the Allen-Cahn application
-This is just a simply test to make sure everything is working.
+Allen-Cahn equation simulates the evolution of nonconserved an order parameter (or multiple order parameters).
+We use this as a simple test to make sure everything is working and get you started.

+Click on the copy icon on the right of each line, and paste into the terminal window (and hit return).
+You can ignore the warnings.
 ```
 cd applications/allenCahn
 ```